Quick Start from Training to Inference

 Training

-Training can be done using our pre-available training script.
-This includes a network topology which is well suited for object detection.
+Training can be performed using our pre-built training script, which includes a network topology specifically designed for object detection.

 This debug training run did not create any usable model, but it lasted only few minutes and can be a useful tool to avoid surprises.

-Finally, we can run a complete training using:
+Finally, we can run a complete training using train_detection.py with the following command:

 This is an example of the console output.
 You can monitor the status of the training epoch and get KPIs at the end of each epoch.
 In this image you can see the KPIs of the epoch 1 and the progress of the epoch 2: